-This will consist of (1) a series of group and individual activities focused around a global alternatives project (see below) and (2) an individual 1500 word paper based on your analysis of a commodity chain.
+This will consist of (1) a series of group and individual activities focused around a global alternatives project (see below) and (2) a 1500 word paper based on your analysis of a commodity chain.
 (See Canvas for due dates).

 The global alternatives project is a series of group activities designed to sharpen your awareness of the processes by which commodities are produced, distributed, and consumed.
 Project groups of 5-8 members will work together to analyze a global commodity from production point to its final destination, with particular focus on how people, environments, cultures, and other systems are affected.
 Your group will choose a commodity from a suggested list which will include items like coffee, chocolate, diamonds, athletic shoes, jeans, plastic toys, strawberries, roses, rice, etc. Each group should choose one of these products.
-Group projects will culminate in the "Global Alternatives Fair" and an in-class presentation of the PowerPoint your group has prepared for the Fair.
-Global alternatives projects will be conducted in seven phases:
+Group projects will culminate in the "Global Alternatives Presentation" and an online presentation of the research your group has cooperated upon.
+Global alternatives projects will be conducted in six phases: